International Paper

 180. Whistleblowing procedure?

-The company has a helpline for whistleblowing.
-Reporting includes a clear description of steps taken by the company, including how whistleblowers can report unethical conduct and its protection.
+The company has a whistleblowing helpline, and its reporting includes a clear description of the steps taken by the company, including how whistleblowers can report unethical conduct and its protection.

 -